flipz357/Simple-AMR-Aligner/README.md

 **Every token has some correspondence in the AMR, and every AMR part has some correspondence in the sentence**

-Note that this differs from other AMR alignment conceptualizations, e.g., where tokens can/nodes can remain unaligned.
+Note that this differs from other AMR alignment conceptualizations, e.g., where nodes/tokens can remain unaligned.

 ## Requirements